-In addition, a data analysis platform is being prepared.
-The platform will receive raw encoded C-ITS log data from the contractor's central C-ITS system and perform the necessary translations to enable data analysts to run queries and interrogate the data such that the effectiveness of C-ITS can be evaluated.
-The platform will be developed in compliance with GDPR.
+The data protection impact assessment was updated to reflect changes in how personal data will be handled in light of design developments, including contractor product limitations.
+A specification for a data analysis platform was prepared and subsequently developed to receive raw encoded C-ITS log data from the contractor's central system and perform the necessary translations to enable data analysts to run queries and interrogate the data.
+The platform was developed in compliance with GDPR.